Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 0 Comments

 In April 2021 I began going through a relentless coordinated attack on my business, my reputation and me as a person by a few very cruel individuals.
 I love what I do and have worked very hard to get where I am so this experience was extremely difficult and caused me unbelievable stress and severe PTSD symptoms.
 Eventually I had to hire an attorney to help me fight these people but even with my attorney it was a very hard battle that I often felt I would never win.
 It was truly the most difficult experience I’ve ever been through, and I am a stage 3 cancer survivor so that’s saying a lot.
 (At least cancer isn’t personal.)
-During the middle of this experience my good friend, Cindy Benson, encouraged me sign up to attend the Across All Species clicker training course at the Karen Pryor Academy Ranch in Washington, with her.
+During the middle of this experience a friend encouraged me sign up to attend the Across All Species clicker training course at the Karen Pryor Academy Ranch in Washington, with her.
 The course would be held in August so the timing was perfect, as kidding season was over and I had no young puppies to care for.
 It would be a great way to further my education with training my Maremma Sheepdogs as well as my dairy goats.
 I had long been interested in learning to clicker train goats but I'd never really tried it.
 This course would be focusing on all different types of animals but the main practice would be goats, so I knew it would be perfect for me.
 I really wanted to attend but I was concerned that I should not invest the money in this course, in case I needed the money for legal fees.
 The course itself was $1200 and there would be airfare, hotels and a lot of other expenses.
 So although I really wanted to take the course I was very torn.
-In June I received an email from Cindy, in which she "pestered me" in her words, to attend the course.
+In June I received an email from my friend, in which she "pestered me" in her words, to attend the course.
 She reminded me that this course was being held at a perfect time for me and that might not happen again because it is not always held at the same time every year, and it's not often that things line up so well for me to be able to get away from the farm.
 Then she told me about a similar circumstance she had been in where she was going through a tough situation and was having trouble deciding whether to attend the KPA Professionals Course or not.
 She said that she thought about it and there were two things that she decided:

 1.She needed the distraction.
 2. She refused to have her goals be a casualty of her situation.
 She told me that she fought HARD for every shred of that coursework and looking back, it means more to her to have earned that certification because of it.

 What she said really struck me.
 I knew that I DEFINITELY needed the distraction and that, despite what I was going through, I had to put my animals' needs, my education, my business and my mental health first.
-Like Cindy, I had goals to improve my skills and knowledge as a trainer so that I could better serve my animals and my customers and I was NOT going to let anyone stop me from achieving those goals.
+Like my friend, I had goals to improve my skills and knowledge as a trainer so that I could better serve my animals and my customers and I was NOT going to let anyone stop me from achieving those goals.
 I had to step out in faith, spend the money to go to this course and let the other stuff take care of itself.

 So off I went to the beautiful state of Washington, where I have never been.
 Some of my "issues" were still going on as I was leaving on the plane to fly out, and some of them were still going on while I was there.
 I really had to fight to keep my focus on being in this course and not letting these other distractions ruin what I was there to do.
 It was not easy, I will tell you that.
 I had turned off commenting on my blog before I left home, to prevent further attacks there and so I wouldn't be compelled to reply.
 But staying off of social media in the evenings was super hard and I didn't always manage it.
 But every day I went to class and was surrounded by people who live to train animals in positive and kind ways.
 Not only was I learning how to train through hands-on training with all different types of animals, demonstrations on different types of animals and in-class instruction and videos, but I myself was being immersed in a positive reinforcement environment.
 Everyone there was encouraging and kind and truly focused on not only helping animals but on helping each other.
 There were people from all walks of life, different parts of the country as well as out of the country.
 People from different backgrounds.
 Dog trainers, people who work with sea mammals and zoo animals, people who train chickens, dog breeders, doggy daycare owners and all different kinds of people.
 What we had in common was our love of animals and dedication to helping them and the people who care about them.
 Thirteen students and several instructors and assistants together for 10-12 hours a day, for 5 days in a row and no drama whatsoever.
 The longer I was in that environment the more I began focusing on what really matters, instead of worrying about this other stuff.
 I began to get excited about all I was learning and all the ways I could see myself implementing what I was learning into my breeding and training program (dogs and goats) as well as ways I could help my customers and others learn how to be more successful with training and communicating with their animals.
 By the time the last day of class came to an end I was more excited and optimistic than I've been in months.

-On Saturday I drove with Cindy to visit her ranch in Oregon (another state I’d never been to) on the way back from WA.
+On Saturday I drove with my friend to visit her ranch in Oregon (another state I’d never been to) on the way back from WA.
 On the drive I told her that I know without a shadow of a doubt that if I had not let her "pester" me into taking this course I would still be immersed in all that other drama and stress, in a bad place and not able to get out.
 She had been absolutely right.
-I had NEEDED this course, in more ways than one, and like Cindy, refusing to let my goals be a casualty of my situation will pay off, big time.
+I had NEEDED this course, in more ways than one, and like my friend, refusing to let my goals be a casualty of my situation will pay off, big time.
 And I will value what I learned even more because of what I had to go through to get here and because of how hard I had to work to stay focused.

 Me with my training partner, Corgi, on the last day of the course.
 I learned so much working with this smart little guy and can’t wait to implement what I learned with my own goats!
 I already have 6 training platforms waiting for me at home, to use with my goats and dogs, because as soon as I used one with Corgi I knew they would be invaluable tools for training my animals.
 Of course I ordered purple! 💜